Iomole/alx-system_engineering-devops/0x00-shell_basics/README.md

 SCRIPT 5: To Display current directory contents, including hidden files (starting with .).
 Use the long format.
 SCRIPT 6: To Display Display current directory contents-Long format-with user and group IDs displayed numerically-And hidden files (starting with .).
 SCRIPT 7: To Display Display a script that creates a directory named my_first_directory in the /tmp/ directory.
 SCRIPT 8: To Move the file betty from /tmp/ to /tmp/my_first_directory.
+SCRIPT 9: To Delete the file betty The file betty is in /tmp/my_first_directory.